-ELECTRIC SELECTOR STATION - The electric controls at the pedestal are arranged as shown in Figure 4.5 A description of each control and the method of operation is given below.
+ELECTRIC SELECTOR STATION - The electric controls are also part of lower control station mounted on turret.
+A description of each control and the method of operation is given below.

-ENGINE START/STOP CONTROL (Standard) - The engine start/stop control is convenient for the ground crew at the pedestal.
+ENGINE START/STOP CONTROL (Standard) - The engine start/stop control is convenient for the ground crew at the turret.
 The engine start/stop control is operated by a three-position toggle switch.

-To start the engine from the pedestal, push the toggle to the "START/STOP" position and hold the toggle in that position for a moment until the engine starts.
+To start the engine from the turret, push the toggle to the "START/STOP" position and hold the toggle in that position for a moment until the engine starts.
 Allow the toggle to return to the neutral or centered position.

-To stop the engine from the pedestal, push the toggle to "START/STOP" again.
+To stop the engine from the turret, push the toggle to "START/STOP" again.
 Allow the toggle to return to the neutral or centered position.
-Refer to Section 5, "Emergency Operation" for information on the use of this control in an emergency.
+Refer to Chapter 5, "Emergency Operation" for information on the use of this control in an emergency.